 Day 5: La Laguna di Grado.
 After a brief stop at Palmanova (with its unusual star fort design), today is focused on Friuli's coast - the captivating lagoon around Grado is a tranquil haven for birds, and dotted with tiny islands where fishermen once lived in traditional straw huts (casoni).
-Enjoy a simple lunch of the freshest fish before travelling on to Trieste, where the next two nights are spent.
+Journey across the lagoon by private water taxi (c.
+45 minutes) to enjoy a simple lunch of the freshest fish before travelling on to Trieste, where the next two nights are spent.